Review: Animated Origin Story Transformers One Brings Heart and Character Depth to Robot Franchise

 The two were lowly miner bots who looked up to those who could transform (with the help of something called transformation cogs—or t-cogs) with awe and envy.
 It's the mine Energon that's the power source that keeps all things on Cybertron running, especially the bots.
 The leader of all is Sentinel Prime (Jon Hamm), who was seen as a great force for good.
 But when Orion Pax and D-16 catch wind that Sentinel Prime’s intentions might not all be good when it comes to handing out t-cogs, they team up with bots named Elita-1 (Scarlett Johansson), the competent one, and B-127 (Keegan-Michael Key), the chatterbox and less competent one, and escape the big city.
 They head into some forbidden zone or another, perhaps searching for answers, or at least other, like-minded Autobots who also know or suspect the truth.
 VIP Steve Buscemi shows up deep in the film as Starscream, the leader of a group of rebellious bots who are willing to go against Sentinel Prime if need be, and the seeds of Optimus’ loyal group of followers is planted.

-Perhaps I shouldn't be completed shocked that Transformers One turned out as well as it did, since director Josh Cooley co-wrote the screenplay for the original Inside Out and directed Toy Story 4, which took what many believed was a played-out franchise and breathed new life into it.
-Here, he takes the classic origin-story trope of two characters as close as family turning on each other because they see the path to equality and freedom very differently and applies it to a series whose good-guy/bad-guy lines have always been drawn in thick, black & while permanent marker.
+Perhaps I shouldn't be completely shocked that Transformers One turned out as well as it did, since director Josh Cooley co-wrote the screenplay for the original Inside Out and directed Toy Story 4, which took what many believed was a played-out franchise and breathed new life into it.
+Here, he takes the classic origin-story trope of two characters as close as family turning on each other because they see the path to equality and freedom very differently and applies it to a series whose good-guy/bad-guy lines have always been drawn in thick, black and white permanent marker.
 There’s actual character development, growth, story arcs, and dare I say humanity in this film about robots with morals and compassion.

 And they leave room for the possibility of more films taking place on Cybertron before the events of the first live-action Transformers movie (not that we need that film acknowledged again), and I truly hope they explore such stories.
-There is tension, action, intrigue. laughs, and a terrific lineup of voice actors (I didn’t even mention Laurence Fishburne, but now I have), all of which has actually gotten me exited about the future of these movies for the first time ever.
+There is tension, action, intrigue. laughs, and a terrific lineup of voice actors (I didn’t even mention Laurence Fishburne, but now I have), all of which has actually gotten me excited about the future of these movies for the first time ever.

 The film is now playing in theaters.